How to get Tezos¶

 All our installation scenarios are tested daily, including by automated means, to ensure that they are correct and up to date.
 These tests are performed by applying scenarios in several standard environments, from scratch.
 However, if you encounter problems when performing one of the installation scenarios in your own environment, you may want to take a look at Installation troubleshooting.

-You can get static Linux binaries from the latest release in the tezos-packaging repository.
+You can get static Linux binaries of the latest release from the Octez package registry.

 This repository provides static binaries for x86_64 and arm64 architectures.
 Since these binaries are static, they can be used on any Linux distribution without any additional prerequisites.
 However, note that, by embedding all dependencies, static binary executables are typically much larger than dynamically-linked executables.